Kshatriya9403/myrepo/README.md

 # myrepo
 <br>
-This is apna college git tutorial file
+This is apna college git tutorial file by Shradha Khapra